Glossary

 Agent-Ready Spec

-A specification structured so that an AI coding agent can execute it without follow-up questions, containing clear objectives, measurable outcomes, edge cases, and verification criteria.
+A specification structured so that an AI coding agent can execute it without follow-up questions — grounded in user evidence, with clear objectives, measurable outcomes, explicit constraints, edge cases, and verification criteria.

 AI Coding Agent